NatalinaMatioshko/nanny-services/README.md

-# ChildCare Connect
+# Nanny.Services

 ## 🏠 Overview

-ChildCare Connect is a modern web application designed to help families find professional caregivers for their children.
+Nanny Services is a modern web application designed to help families find professional caregivers for their children.
 Our platform offers an intuitive interface that simplifies the process of discovering the perfect childcare professional suited to your family's specific needs.

 ## ✨ Key Features